 Honorably discharged Reservists who did not serve on active duty must send copies of their latest annual retirement points statement along with a copy of their discharge certificate.

 For Surviving Spouses Who Are Currently Receiving DIC (Dependency & Indemnity Compensation) Benefits

 You'll need to submit VA form 26-1817 and the veteran's DD214, if it's available.

 For Surviving Spouses Who Are Not Receiving DIC (Dependency & Indemnity Compensation) Benefits

-You'll need to submit the following to the appropriate Compensation and Pension office: VA form 21-534, the veteran's DD214 if possible, your marraige license, the servicemembers's death certificate or form DD 1300.
+You'll need to submit the following to the appropriate Compensation and Pension Office: VA form 21-534, the veteran's DD214 if possible, your marriage license, the servicemembers' death certificate or form DD1300.

 You'll find the address for your state here.